Handling Buttons and Links

 self.font = get_font(size, weight, style)

-Next, we need to compute word’s size and x position.
+Next, we need to compute the word’s size and x position.
 We use the font metrics to compute size, and stack words left to right to compute position.

 class TextLayout: